British Land

-The British Land Company plc is one of the largest property development and investment companies in the United Kingdom.
+The British Land Company Public Limited Company is one of the largest property development and investment companies in the United Kingdom.
 The firm became a real estate investment trust when REITs were introduced in the UK in January 2007.
-It is headquartered in London, England.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index and a founding member of the European Public Real Estate Association.
+It is headquartered in London, England and is a founding member of the European Public Real Estate Association.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The British Land Company was founded in 1856 as an offshoot of the National Freehold Land Society (later Abbey National) formed in 1849 with the two chief architects of the freehold land movement Richard Cobden and John Bright.
 Both were ardent supporters of a movement to extend enfranchisement.
 To qualify for a parliamentary vote it was then necessary to be a landowner and the main object of the National Freehold was to facilitate the acquisition of small plots of land by the people.
 To do this the British Land Co. would purchase land and then resell it on the best terms to any customer who wanted to buy it.
 With the extension of the franchise, this reason ceased to govern the operation of the company, and it began to operate as a normal business in the latter part of the nineteenth century.

 In 2004 it received planning permission for a Richard Rogers designed skyscraper at 122 Leadenhall Street, known informally as "The Cheese Grater" in the City of London.
 Construction of the tower, which is the 6th tallest building in the United Kingdom, began in October 2007 and was completed in 2014.

 In May 2005 British Land announced that it had agreed to purchase Pillar Property Plc for £811 million in cash to boost its position in the out-of-town retail property sector.

 In 2006 Sir John Ritblat, who had chaired the company since 1970, stood down and was replaced by Chris Gibson-Smith.